Vitchayut/BulbBot/README.md

      [1] Simply join hypixel, and then type "/api new".

-     [2] Navigate to your heroku app settings.
+     [2] Navigate to your Heroku app settings.

      [3] Select "Reveal Config Vars".